Tejjal-Spandanaa-TG/InternPedia/README.md

 Task 1 - "Portfolio"

-In this task, you will build your personal portfolio website to showcase your skills, projects, and achievements as a web developer.
-Your portfolio is a reflection of your professional identity, so make it stand out with these features:
+In this assignment, you will create a personal portfolio website that highlights your abilities, projects, and accomplishments as a web developer.
+Your portfolio will serve as a representation of your professional identity.

 Task 2 - "Landing Page"

-This project aims to create a captivating and user-friendly landing page using HTML and CSS.
-The landing page serves as the gateway to our website, making it crucial to leave a lasting impression on visitors.
-Here's what you need to know about the task:
+This project focuses on developing an engaging and easy-to-navigate landing page using HTML and CSS.
+The landing page acts as the first point of contact for our website, so it's essential to make a memorable impact on visitors.

 Task 3 - "Calculator"

-This task focuses on building a fully functional calculator website using HTML, CSS, and JavaScript.
-The calculator should be capable of performing basic arithmetic operations and more complex calculations.
+This task involves creating a comprehensive calculator website using HTML, CSS, and JavaScript.
+The calculator should be able to handle basic arithmetic operations as well as more advanced calculations.